-You can follow along with this guide with our collection, 3 Days To Love Your Vulva, to start exploring your own unique vulva.
+Find out more in Emjoy's wellbeing collection, 3 Days To Love Your Vulva, and start exploring your own unique vulva.
 Here’s what else you’ll find down there...

 The outer labia refers to the outer lips that frame the vaginal opening.
 Curtain call, anyone?
 They are the protector of your goodies, providing a barrier between the outside world and the more sensitive, internal organs.

 Right under the outer labia is another set of lips; this is the inner labia.
 They’re covered with a layer of mucus, keeping things nice and juicy.
 Some protrude outward and some just Netflix and chill all day.
 The inner labia have tons of nerve endings and are much more sensitive than the outer labia.

 In pleasure, think of them as the next deep track you discover after the clit.